Iyad87/SpringMVCWeather/README.md

 SpringMVCWeather
 ==================

 The SpringMVCWeather is a simple Spring MVC application which returns the weather forecast for a given city/state combination.
-I created this sample application to help me remember building SpringMVC applications and how to use Eclipse again since it's been 4 years!
+I created this sample application to show someone I can still build SpringMVC applications and how to use Eclipse again since it's been 4 years!

 Basically the project has REST endpoints for retrieving the current forecast.
-It will return both JSON and HTML depending on the content-type request (applicaiton/json, text/html).
+It will return both JSON.

 Notes:
 * I'm refreshing my SpringMVC memory so I may not be using all the latest bells/whistles from Spring.
-* This built using Eclipse Neon on Ubuntu.
+* This is built using Eclipse Neon on Ubuntu.
 It was NOT tested on Windows since I don't have a windows laptop anymore.
-* I'm MAVEN novice (I used ANT 4+ years ago) so I may have some things incorrect there.
+* I'm a MAVEN novice (I used ANT 4+ years ago) so I may have some things incorrect there.
-* The HTML used is simple Angular using bootstrap layout stuff.
+* The HTML/JS is simple Angular using bootstrap layouts.
 * To perform city/state to latitude/longitude lookup I integrated with the Google Map REST API
 * To perform all forecast lookups I integrated with the Forecast.io weather REST API